MicrosoftDocs/biztalk-docs/biztalk/core/mqseries-adapter-security.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# MQSeries Adapter Security
+# Security with the MQSeries adapter

 MQSeries adapter security begins with securing your BizTalk and MQSeries servers.
-For information about securing BizTalk Server, see [Security and Protection1](Security%20and%20Protection10.md) in Microsoft [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] Help.
+For information about securing BizTalk Server, see [Secure and protect your data](secure-and-protect-your-biztalk-messages.md).
 For information about MQSeries Server security, see the IBM MQSeries Server documentation.

 > [!NOTE]
 >  The adapter automatically uses packet privacy for sending and receiving messages between BizTalk Server and MQSeries Server.

+## Adapter security
  Using the adapter itself securely requires attention to four areas:

 -   Choosing the application identity and members for MQSAgent